 In our method the letters are taught in ABC order.
-Learners will practice writing the letters in ABC order daily until they can do so from memory rapidly (40 LPM for kindergarten) and error free.
-They will learn to identify the letters by letter name at sight, and write the letters from the dictation of the letter name in random order without hesitation or error.
+Learners will practice writing the letters in ABC order daily until they can do so from memory rapidly and error free.
+They will learn to identify the letters by letter name at sight in random order, and write the letters from the dictation of the letter name in random order without hesitation or error.